 Walking Safely Near Tracks

-- The only safe place to cross is at a designated public crossing with either a crossbuck, flashing red lights or a gate.
-If you cross at any other place, you are trespassing and can be ticketed or fined.
-Cross tracks ONLY at designated pedestrian or roadway crossings.
+- The only safe place to cross tracks is at designated public crossings with a crossbuck, flashing red lights or a gate.
+Crossing anywhere else is illegal.

 Never Play or Walk on Tracks